textpattern/textpattern.github.io/installation/troubleshooting-textpattern.md

 ### Slow administration side

 This is almost always due to a plugin.
 Try turning them off one by one and testing any troublesome admin panels.
 If you can narrow it down a single plugin, try contacting the author to see if there's a newer version available, or if the issue can be fixed.

+## Blank page output

+If you see a completely white screen when viewing a website page, it usually means an error has occured but is not displayed because you're running in Live mode.
+Setting the [Production Status preference](http://docs.textpattern.io/administration/preferences-panel#site-preferences) to 'Live' suppresses all error messages.
+Instead, set the Production Status to 'Testing', then view the problem page again.
+You should see a more informative error message this time.

+It's always a good idea to use Testing mode when editing templates and forms.
+Switch to Live mode only when you're certain everything works.
+Debugging mode is intended only for developers; it's normal to see some spurious messages in this mode, but it ma also be useful to diagnose particularly troublesome aspects of your page layout.

+If you're still seeing a blank page even in Testing mode, the most likely cause is a syntax error in one of your `<txp:...>` tags.
+In Testing or Debugging mode, the Textpattern parser will try to inform you of any such misconfiguration to help you quickly find the problem.

 ## Feed issues